maristie/maristie.github.io/_posts/2017-11-12-Simple-Tips-on-Manjaro.md

 However it met some problems with Evince (default PDF viewer of GNOME) that FandolSong, perhaps along with more fonts, cannot be displayed or rather rendered with Evince.

-Thanks to http://tieba.baidu.com/p/4455633723 for providing the solution below:

 ```shell
 $ pacman -S poppler-data
 ```